werelord/gopod/README.md

 </details>

-<details>
-<summary>Delete feed</summary>
+### Delete (`gopod --help delete`)
 Delete feed will delete the feed and all relevant podcast episodes from the database.
 The delete is a soft delete; only marking the entries as "deleted"; no entries are actually removed.
+Once a delete is performed, the user should remove the feed entry from the config file (gopod will warn if still used when deleted).
+<details>

 ```
 NAME: